Revised – December 2016

 How does encryption work?

 Everything that travels through the internet during your online banking session, from your password to online bill pay, becomes a string of unrecognizable numbers (also known as algorithms) before entering the internet.
-Both Broadway Federal Bank’s computers and the browser you use to surf the Web understand the mathematical formulas, called algorithms, which turn your banking session into numeric code, and then back again into meaningful information.
+Both City First Bank’s computers and the browser you use to surf the Web understand the mathematical formulas, called algorithms, which turn your banking session into numeric code, and then back again into meaningful information.

-For maximum protection, Broadway Federal Bank encourages you to use browsers offering 256-bit encryption.
+For maximum protection, City First Bank encourages you to use browsers offering 256-bit encryption.
 This is also known as high or strong encryption.
 It means there are 2 to the 256th power possible keys that could fit into the lock that holds your account information.
 In other words, a hacker attempting to get to your account information would need to use a computer with exponentially more processing power than for 40-bit or 56-bit encryption to find the correct key.

 All browsers provide detailed information on encryption and other forms of security.
 Consult your browser’s security options for more information.